EleutherAI/best-download/README.md

 ```

 ## Basic Example
 The following example can be found in "examples/basic_example.py".
+Replace the url with a local speed test server if desired.

 ```python
 from best_download import download_file